aliveSurfin/code_quality/development/diary/diary.md

 - Next sprint will be focused on getting user testing on the code editor and starting the analysis by creating a parser

 ---

+<center><font size="4">Sprint 2</font></center>
+<div style="text-align: right"> 14<sup>th</sup> March 2022</div>

+**Planned Items**
+- Code Parser #30
+- As a user I want to be able to enter code into a graphical interface #19

+**Review**

+The initial goal of the sprint was

+Requirements that were contained within the sprint

+Requirements that were met during the sprint

+What went well or went poorly during the sprint

+Any adjustments that are going to be made moving forward

+Closing information about the next sprint

+---